oseias-romeiro/TeamsControl/README.md

 # Teams Control: web application for manage work teams

-With this application you can create a team and work together sharing gools.
-Your team can be public too and any other user in plataform with account can join it and help you.
+Teams Control is a versatile platform designed to streamline team management and project coordination.
+With Teams Control, you can effortlessly create, delete, and manage teams tailored to your needs.
+Teams can be set as public, allowing anyone to send invitations to join, or secret, accessible only via a direct link.
+The platform offers robust tools for defining tasks, assigning them to team members, and managing project progress, making it an essential tool for efficient collaboration and productivity.

 Try: [teamcontrol](https://djangocrud.oseiasromeiro.repl.co/)